jgbarbosa/vis/docs/hpc_software_environment/hpc_software_environment_02.md

 ### Exercise

 1. Try loading gcc and intel compilers at the same time.
 What happens?
 2. Determine recommended compiler / dependencies for a software package you use.
-Are they available on Maverick?
+Are they available on stampede2?

 [Click here for solution](hpc_software_environment_02_solution.md)